Samuel Thrall Cooper (1824-1892), father of Charles

 Charles' wife, the former Flora Yocum of Ohio, had

-died the previous year.
-Charles left behind two
+died of pneumonia the previous year.
+He left behind two

 Willis Cooper bequeathed

 Episcopal Church Missionary Society and Lawrence

 that the church rejected the money because Cooper

 had died in a theater, and the Methodist Church was

 theologically opposed to theaters.
 The church

 disputed that claim, attributing its rejection

 instead to unspecified "hard terms" imposed by the

 inheritance.
 The church later explained that the